MamiyaA/NeuralCodingOfLegProprioception/README.md

 FilterAndRegisterImages_All: Runs FilterAndRegisterImages for all the appropriate files in the directory.

 FilterImages: Separate the signal channel and reference channel in the multi-channel .tiff image, filter each image using Gaussian filter.
 Display original and filtered image sequences.

+KmeansClusterPixels: For the pixels inside the preselected region of interest, cluster the pixels into different groups with K-means clustering using the correlation between the pixel's responses to the stimuli as a distance measure.
+Results in groups of pixels that have similar responses to the stimuli.